Daughters of the American Revolution: Structure

-The DAR is structured into three Society levels: National Society, State Society, and Chapter.
+DAR is structured into three Society levels: National Society, State Society, and Chapter.
 A State Society may be formed in any US State, the District of Columbia, or other countries that are home to at least one DAR Chapter.
 Chapters can be organized by a minimum of 12 members, or prospective members, who live in the same city or town.

 Each Society or Chapter is overseen by an executive board composed of a variety of officers.
 National level officers are: President General, First Vice President General, Chaplain General, Recording Secretary General, Corresponding Secretary General, Organizing Secretary General, Treasurer General, Registrar General, Historian General, Librarian General, Curator General, and Reporter General, to be designated as Executive Officers, and twenty-one Vice Presidents General.
 These officers are mirrored at the State and Chapter level, with a few changes: instead of a President General, States and Chapters have Regents, the twenty-one Vice Presidents General become one Second Vice Regent position, and the title of "General" is replaced by the title of either "State" or "Chapter".
 Example: First Vice President General becomes State First Vice Regent.